 Yes, the families of each of the young men involved in the accident have been actively involved in every step of the process.
 This includes the selection of the Landscape Architect and the approval of the final design.

-If fundraising efforts are successful, construction could commence as early as October 2023.
+If fundraising efforts are successful, construction could commence as early as May 2024.
 Construction efforts will begin once 90% of the required funds are collected.

-Closer to the construction phase, there may be opportunities for community members to participate in certain aspects of the construction process, such as placing tiles or planting flowers.
+Closer to the construction phase, there may be opportunities for community members to participate in certain aspects of the construction process, such as decorating or placing tiles or planting flowers.
 All donors will be contacted via email and invited to participate in these initiatives at the appropriate time.

 – Issuing receipts to qualifying donors that accurately reflect their charitable contributions. – Establishing a fundraising website capable of accepting funds designated for this specific project. – Disbursing funds to contractors as the project progresses. – Preparing a comprehensive financial report that details all funds raised and expenditures.